theimgclist/100DaysOfMLCode/Day19/README.md

 * One such application of DL is Face Editing and Reconstruction
 * If you ever used Photoshop or know what it does, you can now do some of those things using DL
 * In a typical photo editing application, getting to the end result takes some series of effects that need to be applied
-* All of this can be simplified and made faster using Deep Learning approaches
+* It can be simplified using Deep Learning approaches
 * Read few papers that are related to face editing using neural networks
 * There is a lot of Physics involved in face processing!